 First things first, whether it is work or personal life, everything is equally important and deserves equal attention.
 Millennials do not ask for things they don’t deserve but they refuse to settle for mediocrity.
-That is probably the reason behind millennials being in a persistent race of proving themselves at work.
+That is probably the reason for millennials being in a persistent race of proving themselves at work.
 But materialism and financial benefits aren’t their first choices over work quality, culture and environment.
 Turns out, millennials aren’t greedy and materialistic.

 Even though they are passionately driven towards their careers, they draw a boundary to ensure nothing else is left behind.
-Most of us miss family gatherings because of work and sometimes we even miss out on some work related events or meetings due to some urgent matters at home.
+Most of us miss family gatherings because of work and sometimes we even miss out on some work-related events or meetings due to some urgent matters at home.
 But millennials almost manage to make it to everything that is important and needs their critical attention.

 The question is, how do they manage this work-life balance?
 Do they have some special skills?
 And if so, what exactly are those skills?
 Should we be learning something from these young leaders?
 Let’s find out: